-4. ELIGIBILITY FOR OVERTIME COMPENSATION
+5. ELIGIBILITY FOR OVERTIME COMPENSATION

-(a) Overtime compensation rates for all hours worked in excess of the workday and workweek identified below shall be as follows:

-(1) Overtime Category 11.
+- (a) Overtime compensation rates for all hours worked in excess the workday and workweek identified below shall be as follows: - (1) Overtime Category 11.
 Employees in classes assigned to pay grades 5 through 24 shall receive overtime compensation at the rate of one and one-half (1-1/2) times their regular hourly rate for all hours worked in excess of eight (8) in any workday or forty (40) in any workweek.
-Employees in classes assigned to pay grade 24 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.

-(2) Overtime Category 12.
-Employees in classes assigned to pay grades 5 through 24 shall receive overtime compensation at the rate of one and one-half (1-1/2) times the regular hourly rate for all hours worked in excess of eight (8) in any workday or eighty (80) in a two (2) workweek period.
-Employees in classes assigned to pay grade 24 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.

-(3) Overtime Category 13.
-Employees in the classes listed below shall receive twenty percent (20) of their base weekly salary per week irrespective of the maximum of their pay grades as full compensation for all overtime hours.
+Employees in classes assigned to pay grade 24 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (2) Overtime Category 12.
+Employees in classes assigned to pay grades 5 through 24 shall receive overtime compensation at the rate of one and one-half (1-1/2) times the regular hourly rate for all hours worked in excess of eight (8) in any workday or eighty (80) in a two (2) work week period.
+Employees in classes assigned to pay grade 24 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (3) Overtime Category 13.
+Employees in the classes listed below shall receive twenty percent (20%) of their base weekly salary per week irrespective of the maximum of their pay grades as full compensation for all overtime hours. - (4) Overtime Category 14.
+Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half (1-1/2) times their regular hourly rate for all hours worked in excess of forty (40) in any work week. - (5) Overtime Category 18.

-This category shall include only the following classes:

-Airport Firefighter Shift Supervisor

-Chief Environmental Enforcement Officer

-Criminal Justice Training Administrator

-Fish Culture Station Supervisor I, II, III

-(4) Overtime Category 14.
-Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half (1-1/2) times their regular hourly rate for all hours worked in excess of forty (40) in any workweek.

-(5) Overtime Category 17.
-Employees in classes assigned to pay grade 25 shall receive compensatory time off at straight-time rates for all hours worked in excess of eight (8) in any workday or forty (40) in a workweek or eighty (80) in a two (2) workweek period.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash.

-(6) Overtime Category 18.
 Employees in classes assigned to pay grades 25 or above may be eligible to receive discretionary compensatory time off for overtime hours worked.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash.
+Solely at management's option, such compensatory time may be compensated at straight time rates in cash